auth0/docs/articles/libraries/lock/v10/api.md

 # API

 Lock has many methods, features, and configurable options.
-This reference is designed to direct you to the ones that you need, and to explain how to use them in your applications.
+This reference is designed to direct you to the ones that you need, and discuss how to use them.
+Click below to go straight the method you're looking for, or just browse! if you're looking for information about events emitted by Lock, they're listed under the [on()](#on-event-callback-) method section!

 * [new Auth0Lock](#new-auth0lock-clientid-domain-options-) - Instantiating Lock
 * [getProfile()](#getprofile-token-callback-) - Obtaining the profile of a logged in user